teeteeteeteetee/adobe-discord-rpc/GUIDE.md

 - Open any adobe app that is being supported by this extension
 - On top of the window "Window -> Extensions -> Discord Rich Presence"

-Method 2 (untested)
+Method 2

-- Install any applications that supports .zxp file
+- Install any apps that supports installing .zxp files, or use adobe's extension manager
-- import the file there
+- import the .zxp file

 Troubleshooting: